sveltejs/kit/.changeset/perfect-ears-explain.md

 '@sveltejs/kit': patch
 ---

-Only exit process in closeBundle hook after adapting
+Only exit process in closeBundle hook if prerender is enabled